| BWV 40 Dazu ist erschienen der Sohn

 Our Christ brings joy,

-For as our comfort he this world hath entered.
+For he as comfort in this world hath entered.

 With us is God